dnlbowers/battleships/README.md

 ## **Testing**
 I performed manual testing throughout this project in the following ways:
 ### ***PEP8 linter:***
+To begin with, I was using Pylint to lint my code.
+The reason for this was that I was developing on my local machine using Vscode and a virtual environment meaning flake8 was not working for me.
+After some research, I discovered the error with flake8 was in the Code institute settings Json where CI had set the file path for the linter according to the Gitpod virtual environment.
+After deleting the file path and installing flake8 with the pip install command, I continued developing the course-recommended linter.

-When I was first running my code through [PEP8 online](http://pep8online.com/), I found an overwhelming amount of errors.
-Most of these errors were just formatting errors, and after seeing the below line in the settings Json of the code institute template, I began to wonder what it was: -
+During the above investigation, I also noticed the below line in the settings Json of the code institute template.
+I began to wonder what it was: -

  "python.formatting.autopep8Path"

-A quick google search revealed the following console command "$ autopep8 --in-place --aggressive --aggressive run.py", and after executing it, all errors vanished from PEP8
+A quick google search revealed the following console command "$ autopep8 --in-place --aggressive --aggressive run.py", and after executing this command, the function formatted my code perfectly in line with PEP8 coding conventions.

+### ***Inputs**
+I have tested all inputs with strings where expecting integers, integers where expecting strings and adding spaces to the input value.

+Lastly, I challenged the slack community to break the app in any way possible which by the deployment of final product was not possible.

+### ***Game play:***
+Through out development I was testing the game in the terminal of VScode as well as several rounds being played in the Code Institute terminal template for each deploy to Heroku

+The end result is a stays playing continuously without error

 ## **Bugs**
 **TO DO**

 ## **Remaining Bugs**
-**TO DO**
+At the time of submission no bugs remained in the app.

 ## **Validator Testing**
-**TO DO**
+### ***PEP8:***
+* Due to the use of linters and the autopep8 command line function referenced above, [PEP8online.com](http://pep8online.com/) returned no errors.

 ## **Deployment**
 **TO DO**

 ## **Honorable Mentions**
-Mark Cutajar
-Richard Wells
-Sean Murphy
+**Still requires grammarly**
+Mark Cutajar - Truly if Data science was a super power Mark would be the equivalent of superman.
+He was with me at several points through out the development process and was always on call when I needed him to cross reference my ideas.
+Richard Wells - Taught me what a mentor was for, Richard has always been a perfect for me as a mentor on this journey of learning however during this project I came to really understand how to use him to the full potential.
+Our relationship feels like it has blossomed in to that of junior and senior developer on the same team.
+Sean Murphy - Provided me the pseudo code I required to print two boards side by side.
+Not only did he give me exactly what I needed but he spent the required time to break it down and explain it step by step so that I understood the code and was able to adapt it to my project without issue.

 ## **Credits**
 * Python OOP Tutorial series by Corey Schafer for general reference on working with classes and OOP in general  - [First of six videos in the series](https://youtu.be/ZDa-Z5JzLYM)